 Dr. Charvat is committed to advancing the integration of behavioral health data into mainstream health and wellness.
 The inspiration for Savonix came when Mylea’s husband was severely injured in a tragic accident and she experienced first-hand the difficulty in attaining the vital health data her husband needed to achieve recovery – including cognitive screening.

-She realized that if access was so difficult for her, despite her medical background and all of her connections, it must be virtually impossible for others with no training, expertise or network.
+She realized that if access was so difficult for her, with her medical background and all of her connections, it must be virtually impossible for others with no training, expertise, or network.
 When she reached out to the spouses and parents of other patients, she learned that her experience was not unique and the challenges were widespread and intractable.

 Dr. Charvat made the decision to walk away from over a decade of work and the prestigious career trajectory she had been pursuing to a professorship to found Savonix.
 She committed herself, instead, to addressing the pervasive challenges in access to neurocognitive assessments and the dire need of millions of people for regular, accessible and affordable tests.